-At the end of a print, or when end of filament has been detected, the Ultimaker S5 Pro Bundle will initiate the deprime procedure.
+At the end of a print, or when an end of filament has been detected, the Ultimaker S5 Pro Bundle will initiate the deprime procedure.
 The goal of this process is to ensure that the material will unload back into the Material Station with a clean tip and no strings.

 When a print is finished, the print head will again move to the side of the printer and purge some material.
 This purge is to eliminate print job-specific influences, such as retractions, flowrates, or (user-set) temperatures.
 After this purge, which stabilizes the process, the deprime starts with a material-specific retract, followed by a cooldown period.

 The first step, in which the filament is pulled back a short distance at a high temperature, creates a thin strand of material inside the hot-end.
-The print core will then cool down to the break temperature (this is also material-specific).
-Upon reaching this temperature the filament is retracted further, breaking the filament inside the print core.
+The print core will then cool down to the break temperature.
+The break temperature is a material-specific property.
+Upon reaching this temperature the filament is retracted further, breaking off the solid filament from inside the print core.
 The material will now (since firmware 5.8.0) wait in this parked position above the print head for two hours (most materials, but 60 hours for PVA), or until the next print job is started.
 When the timer runs out, or if the next print job requires different materials, the filament will be fully unloaded back to the Material Station.